ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 ### Showing node neighbours

-Shows a line to all the neighbours of a node and the signal strength to each node in desibel.
-This is nodes that the selected node detects and could communicate with as children or parents.
+Shows a line to the 10 neighbours with best signal of a node and the signal strength to each node.
+These nodes are the possible parents or children of the selected node.

 ## Node list